Kostassoid/Nerve/README.md

 Federation
 ----------

 Each Cell can also be a message consumer itself.
-It can be subscribed to a stream of messages fired from another cells.
+It can be subscribed to a stream of messages sent from another cells.

 ```csharp
 // creating cells